PhantomPilots/AutoFarming/README.md

 - [X] Farmer for Indura Extreme.
 - [X] Farmer for Indura Hell.
 - [X] Farmer for Indura Chaos.
+- [X] Unify all farmers in a single GUI.
 - [ ] Buy daily stamina pots with friend coins, and get friend coins from mail.

 ## Longer-term features